vsrinivas/fuchsia/docs/development/languages/c-cpp/cpp-style.md

 C++ style guide
 ===============

-The Fuchsia project follows the [Google C++ style guide][google-guide], with a few exceptions.
+The Fuchsia project follows the public [Google C++ style guide][google-guide], with a few exceptions.

-By policy, code should be formatted by clang-format which should handle many decisions.
+Using [clang-format][clang-format] is a good practice as it ensures your code is in compliance with the style guide.
+Tricium checks in Gerrit also use clang-format as a non-gating linter.
+However, you may still manually format code as long as it complies with these guidelines.

 ### Exceptions

+#### Line Length

+Fuchsia uses 100 columns instead of 80.

 #### Braces